rswilem/winwing-xplane-plugin/README.md

 ### Known Issues

-- It seems that upon startup, the MCDU (and PFP) reverts to the default font, even if you used SimAppPro to change it.
-This is due to the startup message "waking" up the MCDU, which resets the font.
-More research is needed on the startup sequence of the MCDU to find a solution.
-- Have not yet found the proper way to show "inverted" text on the PFP, where the background is coloured and the text is black.
-- The SSG 747 does not expose any colour datarefs yet.
+- 🟠 The SSG 747 does not expose any colour datarefs yet.
 Therefore, the PFP will not show the correct colours.
-- The SSG 747 has a dual FMC, but the datarefs seem to overwrite eachother.
+- 🟠 The SSG 747 has a dual FMC, but the datarefs seem to overwrite eachother.
-- Need to find a way to command the FF777 buttons.
+- 🟠 Need to find a way to command the FF777 buttons.

 ### Credits